-Bobby Howell, who has recentouple plan to make their home ly returned from Korea, and is Mr. and Mrs. Vernon Leverett R. H. Howell, the first of the
+Bobby Howell, who has recentouple plan to make their home ly returned from Korea, and is now visiting in Texakana, visit-Mr. and Mrs. Vernon Leverett R. H. Howell, the first of the riage of their daughter, Miss graduated from Baylor in 1951.

 Mr. and Mrs. Charles Lane ton.
-Miss Ina Jones visited in and family of Lubbock visited funice, N. M., over the week relatives here during the week
+Miss Ina Jones visited in and family of Lubbock visited lunice, N. M., over the week relatives here during the week Baylor University in Waco last Who, and received the Wall June, was editor of the campus Street Journal award for being T. C. training camps in Colorado to Who's Who Among Students lor's class of 1951. tion, and was elected most rep- 4.